JHawkins05/Just-How-Good-Was-Tiger-Woods/README.md

 ```
 ---

 Both ways will generate the cleaned datasets, figures, animation, and final blog output in the docs/ folder.
-The blog can be viewed by opening `docs/index.html` in a web browser.
+The produced blog can be viewed by opening `docs/index.html` in a web browser.

 ## More Resources